bihe/asa-lab-4/README.md

 ## Cleanup

-By executing the powershell script `k8s-undeploy.ps1` or `make kube-undeploy` the resources are removed from k8s and a fresh start can be done.
+By executing the powershell script `k8s-undeploy.ps1` or `make kube-undeploy-all` the resources are removed from k8s and a fresh start can be done.

 This can be verified by checking the pods: